-Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Toowoomba Canary- grass Phalaris aquatica Yes 1-A, 2-A Targeted spot spraying with appropriate herbicide.
-Pulse-grazing can occur when annual weeds cover is equal to, or exceeds 25%.
-Spot-Spra y - October - January; Graze - January - October Controlled pulse grazing will help to control this weed.
+Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Toowoomba Canary- grass Phalaris aquatica Yes 1-A, 2- A Targeted spot spraying with appropriate herbicide.
+Pulse- grazing can occur when annual weeds cover is equal to, or exceeds 25%.
+Spot-Spray - October - January; Graze - January - October Controlled pulse grazing will help to control this weed.
 Spot spraying was undertaken in winter in burnt areas.
 Toowoomba Canary- grass is rare within the Offset Site and is being targeted by spot spraying in winter.
+Targeted Spot Spray of Toowoomba Canary- grass was undertaken in a burn area during the same time as the fluazifop-P was applied to the Browntop Bent.

-Yorkshire Fog Holcus lanatus Yes 1-A, 2-A Targeted spot spraying with appropriate herbicide.
-Pulse-grazing can occur when annual weeds cover is equal to, or exceeds 25%.
-Spot-Spra y - October - January; Graze - January - October Controlled pulse grazing helps to control this species by reducing seed set.
-During 2020 and 2021 the cover of Yorkshire Fog within the Offset Site was higher than previous years.
-The prevalence of this weed fluctuates from year to year and appears heavily dependent on years with higher rainfall such as 2020 and 2021.
+Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Yorkshire Fog Holcus lanatus Yes 1-A, 2- A Targeted spot spraying with appropriate herbicide.
+Pulse- grazing can occur when annual weeds cover is equal to, or exceeds 25%.
+Spot-Spray - October - January; Graze - January - October Controlled pulse grazing helps to control this species by reducing seed set.
+During 2020, 2021 and 2022 the cover of Yorkshire Fog within the Offset Site was higher than previous years.
+The prevalence of this weed fluctuates from year to year and appears heavily dependent on years with higher rainfall such as 2020, 2021 and 2022.
 Spot spray is likely to be more effective during active growing seasons such as Autumn and Spring.
-Heavier grazing during late winter and early spring may help to suppress vigour and seed set A cool burn of the weed in spring may help to suppress seed set, but this may be difficult to achieve due to the high moisture levels.
-Mowing areas of heavier infestation prior to or during flowering period may also suppress seed set.
+The areas were surveyed during winter (July) in areas Yorkshire Fog was recorded the previous year (in the northern portion of the offset) however the species could not be identified at that time of the year.
+Heavier grazing during late winter and early spring may help to suppress vigour and seed set.
+Likewise a cool burn of the weed in Spring may help to suppress seed set.
+Unfortunately the heavy rainfall during Spring of 2022 and following Summer prevented a late graze or Spring burn from being undertaken this year, likewise the wet conditions prevented later spot spraying from being undertaken.